 Union Cemetery (1873-present), adjoining St. John's, has approximately 8,500 recorded burials.

-Welcome United Church Cemetery (1849-present), with 4,100 recorded burials, is located at the northwestern corner of town.
+Welcome United Church Cemetery (1849-present), with some 4,100 recorded burials, is located at the northwestern corner of town.

-Zion Bible Christian Cemetery (1839-1972), with 201 recorded burials, is located on lot 31, concession 3 of Hope Township.
+Zion Bible Christian Cemetery (1839-present), with some 200 recorded burials, is located on lot 31, concession 3 of Hope Township.